5 Best Vegan Pre-Workout Supplements In 2023

 Transparency is when a company is willing to disclose the results of the tests done on their product to create better credibility with their users.

-Some products have proprietary blends which contain known substances but with undisclosed proportions.
+Some products have proprietary blends that contain known substances but with undisclosed proportions.

 After conducting studies and discovering that a specific ingredient is only helpful at specific levels, it becomes hard to determine whether or not a substance with a proprietary mix is effective and thus demonstrates an utter lack of openness.